wKovacs64/pwned/RELEASING.md

 This package is versioned and released using [changesets](https://github.com/changesets/changesets).
-A changesets pull request with the title "Version Packages" should be opened automatically and get updated automatically with the current list of pending changes since the previous release.
+A changesets pull request with the title "chore: release" should be opened automatically and get updated automatically with the current list of pending changes since the previous release.
 Merging this PR will release those pending changes under the next appropriate version.